-*Others: American Indian, Alaska Native, Native Hawaiian/other Pacific Islander, and two or more races.
+“All other People of Color” are defined as American Indian, Alaska Native, Native Hawaiian/other Pacific Islander and two or more races.
 Ethnicity data does not include undeclared.

 To support our commitment, we have established a framework for examining pay practices annually with the support of third-party analysis.
 All roles in our organization are reviewed and benchmarked to the external market and we assess compensation decisions for potential pay disparities by gender, among other categories.
 If disparities are found and not explained in an acceptable manner, appropriate responsive action is taken.
 Furthermore, we offer employees multiple channels to raise pay disparity concerns, such as our Ethics Helpline, our Employee Relations team or the Law Department.

 Following the conclusion of the 2022 assessment and validation process, globally, women at our company earn $1.00 to every $1.00 earned by men.
 We also affirmed that people of color earn $1.00 for every $1.00 earned by white employees.
 The 2022 pay equity analysis results are based on action taken for the available employee population as of September 2022.
 Compensation data includes base, bonus and long-term incentives.

 Additionally, as of September 2022, the median pay for women employees globally is 94.0 percent of the median for men employees, and in the U.S., the median pay for People of Color is 93.2 percent of the median for white employees.

 Mastercard is guided by our commitment to decency, which permeates everything we do.
 We respect the rights of all people and have no tolerance for hate, discrimination or any form of hostility towards others.
 We strive to foster an inclusive environment where everyone is welcome, regardless of beliefs, cultures and backgrounds.